 Nicotine is particularly harmful to the circulatory system.
 When seniors intake nicotine through cigarettes, chewing tobacco, or nicotine patches, the blood vessels constrict.
 This nicotine rush raises the heart rate and blood pressure and negatively impacts cardiovascular health.

 Quitting nicotine products can lead to withdrawal symptoms.
 Seniors might experience lethargy and weakness, and they may need assistance with daily activities.
-The in-home care services Perth, seniors need can vary.
+The in-home care services Perth, WA, seniors need can vary.
 Some need assistance a few hours a day, while others require more extensive around-the-clock assistance.
 At Home Care Assistance, we tailor our care plans based on each senior’s individual care needs, and the plans can be adjusted at any time.

 Seniors are prone to sleep disruptions, which can impact their heart rate.
 Being woken up repeatedly causes a person’s heart rate to elevate slightly.
 Seniors should try to go to bed at a regular time, sleep in a quiet and dark area, and cut back on caffeine after noon.
 All of these steps can help them sleep better and regulate their heart rate.